muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

 # 3D Perspective:

-Lets draw one ray which can hit the wall at what our player's facing.
+Lets draw one ray which can hit the wall, take the angle of the ray as player's angle - 35 .

       x = x-coordinate of the ray, y = y-coordinate of the ray, cover = distance for the ray to cover in each iteration, wall_hit = a hit trigger.